 - Current Year: Senior

-In a way, To’oTo’o’s collegiate career has already come full circle.
+In a way, To’oTo’o’s collegiate career ended up coming full circle.
 Alabama pursued the former four-star LB recruit out of high school.
 But the Concord, California product instead signed with the Tennessee Volunteers.

 To’oTo’o would play for Tennessee for two seasons.
 As a true freshman, he became an immediate contributor on defense, amassing 72 tackles, five sacks, and two pass deflections in 2019.
 His production held steady in 2020 when To’oTo’o added 68 tackles, 7.5 tackles for loss, a sack, a pick, and two more pass breakups.